 Is everyone on this show nice?
 Underneath the designer clothes, cruel zingers, and rampant insecurities, everyone in this family has a heart of (platinum) gold.

 Potential moment of discomfort if you’re watching with your parents: Throughout the series, Alexis drops many casual references to her previous party life that usually include drugs, exotic locations, and notorious men.
 These stories might spur inquiries from Mom and Dad about your own social life that you’d rather avoid — even if you’ve never been on a blind date in Bali with Leo.

 Premise: American college-football coach Ted Lasso (Jason Sudeikis) is hired to coach a professional British football team (or, as Americans know it, a soccer team).
 Although he doesn’t know a thing about offsides or relegation, his constant positivity and can-do attitude rub off on his players and everyone else around him.

-Recommend to your parents if: They get emotional at the end of every sports movie; they love dad jokes and/or a pop-culture reference they understand; they were that soccer parent who brought orange slices to every game.
+Recommend to your parents if: They get emotional at the end of every sports movie; they love dad jokes; they were that soccer parent who brought orange slices to every game.